-Google and other major search engines do not discourage A/B testing or personalization.
+Google and other major search engines don't discourage A/B testing or personalization.
 Read more about it in Website testing and Google search.

-Google does its utmost to avoid inadvertently penalizing search rankings of websites who employ testing and optimization.
-To this end, they provide several key pointers to ensure your testing remains as effective as possible and ultimately provides the best user experience.
+Google does its utmost to avoid inadvertently penalizing search rankings of sites that employ testing and optimization.
+To this end, it provides several key pointers to ensure your testing remains as effective as possible and ultimately provides the best user experience.

 Always serving the original content when you see the user-agent

 Googlebot is an example.
 Remember that infringing Google's guidelines can get your site demoted or removed from Google search results—probably not the desired outcome of your test.

 If you run an A/B test with multiple URLs, you can use the

 rel="canonical" link attribute on all your alternate URLs to indicate that the original URL is the preferred version.
 Monetate recommends using

 rel="canonical" rather than a